-Stock proof fences were installed on the offset site approximately in mid-2017 and as such are in near new condition (refer to Plates 17 and 18) requiring no maintenance at present.
-A combination of ring lock style of fencing and plain and barbed wire strand fencing has been used across the site.
-Livestock and feral goats were absent from the site during fencing and are now effectively excluded.
+Stock proof fences were installed around the entire offset site approximately in mid-2017.
+A combination of ring lock style of fencing and plain and barbed wire strand fencing has been used around the offset site.
+Fences are generally located on the boundary of the site (i.e. the perimeter of the site), except for the eastern fence which is between about 50m and 150m west of the eastern site boundary as mapped in the Biodiversity Offset Management Plan, Broken Hill Solar Plant (NGH Environmental, 2013).
+Livestock and feral goats were absent from the site during fencing installation but have since returned to site via gaps underneath the fencing (see Photo 15 to 18).
 The fence is not designed to be rabbit-proof, and rabbit-proofing is not required.
-The entire site is fenced.
-Fences are generally located on the boundary of the site (i.e. the perimeter of the site), with the exception of the eastern fence which is between about 50m and 150m west of the eastern site boundary as mapped in the Biodiversity Offset Management Plan, Broken Hill Solar Plant (NGH Environmental, 2013).
 Red Kangaroos and Western Red Kangaroos were observed within the site and were seen to traverse the fences.
 Fencing is likely to improve the natural regeneration of the site through the exclusion of livestock and feral goats.